StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

    * Stores telemetry data received via the StackState receiver.
    * Read the [troubleshooting steps for Elasticsearch](#elasticsearch).
 4. StackState plugins:
-   * Pull data from AWS, Azure, external Elasticsearch, Prometheus or Splunk on demand.
+   * Pull data from AWS, Azure, external Elasticsearch, Prometheus or Splunk at the `Minimum live stream polling interval (seconds)` configured for the data source.
 5. Element telemetry stream configuration:
    * Queries Elasticsearch for telemetry data.
    * Requests telemetry data from a StackState plugin or the prometheus mirror.